Sir Sherard Cowper-Coles KCMG LVO

 Sharon is also a member of the Financial Services Consumer Panel, an independent statutory body that represents the interests of consumers in the development of policy for the regulation of financial services.

-Martin is an independent member of the Commission.
-He currently leads stakeholder engagement and strategy for the Banking Standards Board.
+Martin is an independent member of the Commission, acting in personal capacity.
 Previous to this Martin created the Financial Conduct Authority’s model for engaging with consumer and special interest groups as well as its consumer vulnerability and financial inclusion programmes.
 He has also held a number of other policy, development and external affairs roles centred around representing and engaging with consumers, often in partnership with civil society organisations.
 Whilst at the Big Lottery Fund he led the creation of its £31.7 million financial capability and inclusion programme, Increasing Financial Confidence.
 He started his career teaching consumer and life skills to adults with learning difficulties and disabilities.
+He currently leads stakeholder engagement and strategy for the Banking Standards Board.

-Martin is currently an Adviser to the Money and Mental Health Policy Institute and Young Scot.
+Martin is currently a trustee of the Nationwide Foundation and adviser to the Money and Mental Health Policy Institute and Young Scot.
 Previously he has been a Board member of the Association of Charitable Foundations and the Institute of Consumer Affairs, as well as a Commissioner for Scope’s Commission on Extra Costs for Disabled People.